-When a GME resident or fellow is experiencing performance-related problems or engaging in behavior in which impairment is suspected, the institution has the right to require the GME resident or fellow to undergo further evaluation.
-If the program director determines that there is cause for concern, the Senior Associate Dean for GME/ACGME DIO must be contacted and a course of action shall be determined which may include but is not limited to additional inquiry, suspension, referral to the KPHF, or GME resident or fellow testing and evaluation.
-Testing and evaluation for impairment is conducted following UK HealthCare Policy # A09-005 Fitness for Duty Evaluations, which includes consultation with UK's Office of Legal Counsel.
-UK Healthcare policies apply to all GME residents or fellows regardless of site assignment.
+If a resident or fellow has not voluntarily disclosed that they have a condition that could impact their ability to perform essential job functions but concerns arise relative to their ability to do so and/or impairment, these must be escalated to the residency or fellowship program director or in their absence the Senior Associate Dean for GME/ACGME DIO without delay.
+If/when an impairment concern comes to the attention of the residency or fellowship program director, they must contact the Senior Associate Dean for GME/ACGME DIO and a course of action shall be determined in consultation with legal counsel which may include but is not limited to additional inquiry, suspension, referral to the KPHF (or for nonphysicians, other equivalent entity), or GME resident or fellow testing and evaluation.
+Testing and evaluation for impairment is conducted following UK HealthCare Policy # A09-005 Fitness for Duty Evaluations..
+The UK Healthcare Fitness for Duty Evaluation policy applies to all GME residents or fellows regardless of site assignment.

-Any instance in which another GME resident or fellow, faculty member, other hospital employee, patient or patient's family, or other person suspects that a GME resident or fellow is impaired during professional duties, may be reported.
+As outlined in the UK Healthcare Fitness for Duty Evaluation policy, any instance in which another GME resident or fellow, faculty member, other hospital employee, patient or patient's family, or other person suspects that a GME resident or fellow is impaired during professional duties, may be reported.
 These incidents may include, but are not limited to, perceived problems with judgment, behavior, speech, emotional outbursts, depression, alcohol odor or other perceptions of impairment.

-Any concern regarding suspected impairment should be reported to the GME resident's or fellow's attending physician or program director.
-Upon receiving such a report, the attending physician or program director should immediately meet with the GME resident or fellow to ascertain if there is cause for concern.
+Any concern regarding suspected impairment should be reported to the GME resident's or fellow's attending physician and program director.
+Upon receiving such a report, the attending physician and/or program director should immediately meet with the GME resident or fellow to ascertain if there is cause for concern.
 The attending physician must make the program director aware of the situation.
 The program director must also notify the Senior Associate Dean for GME/ACGME DIO.